val314159/MeloYeloTTS/README.md

 Some other features include:
 - The Chinese speaker supports `mixed Chinese and English`.
 - Fast enough for `CPU real-time inference`.

+## What's new in this fork

+This fork adds features aimed at **real-time apps, avatars, and tools**, on top of upstream MeloTTS:

+- **Streaming TTS over WebSockets**
+  - Lightweight WebSocket server that streams audio chunks to browser or remote clients.
+  - HTML/JS demo clients in `html/` show how to send text and play audio as it streams (no need to wait for the full utterance).

+- **Iterator-style TTS API**
+  - New `TTS.tts_iter(...)` method in `melo/api.py`:
+    - Yields `(audio_segment, phoneme_metadata)` per sentence/segment.
+    - Lets you consume audio progressively for streaming and interactive pipelines.

+- **Phoneme-level timing for alignment**
+  - Each phoneme now includes approximate time information, derived from the model's internal frame durations:
+    - `start_ms`, `duration_ms`, `end_ms` – integer milliseconds (backwards-compatible).
+    - `start_us`, `duration_us`, `end_us` – integer microseconds for higher-resolution alignment.
+  - Useful for lip-sync, animation, and karaoke-style highlighting.

+- **Expression and animation tags in text**
+  - Text can include special inline tags for expressions, animation cues, or other events.
+  - The G2P pipeline tracks where these tags occur and attaches them to phoneme metadata.
+  - The iterator output can include a `tags` field on phonemes so you can trigger expressions or other in-engine events in sync with the speech.

 ## Usage
 - [Use without Installation](docs/quick_use.md)